Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Valentine's service record describes him as having blue eyes, light hair, a fair complexion, being 5' 9" tall and his occupation was a farmer.

-Mary married James H. Shipley on February 6, 1864.
-James Shipley was born March 1818, in Tennessee.
-He was the father of Christopher C. Shipley who married Valentine's sister, Sarah McClure.
+After Valentine's death, Mary married James Harvey Shipley on February 6, 1864.
+James Shipley was born March 1822, in McMinn County, Tennessee.
+He was the son of Christopher Shipley (born 1785) and Elizabeth "Betsey" Rutherford (born 1793).
+(James Shipley was the father of Christopher C. Shipley who married Valentine's sister, Sarah McClure.
+James was several years older than Mary.)

-The 1870 Van Buren County census shows James, age 51, Mary, age 33, Sarah, age 10; Lodeska, age 8 (The two girls are not listed as McClure on the census, but are the daughters of Valentine and Mary.); Minor, 5; Nancy P., 3; and Amanda E., age 2 months.
+The 1870 Van Buren County census shows James, age 51, Mary, age 33, Sarah, age 10; Lodeska, age 8; Minor, 5; Nancy P., 3 and Amanda E., age 2 months.
+(The two oldest girls, Sarah and Lodeska, are Valentine and Mary's children, although they are not listed as McClure on the cenus.)

 Mary died April 20, 1920, in Bell County, and is buried in Rogers Cemetery.